pradeepkaswan/fullstack-open/README.md

-# Full Stack open 2023
+# Full Stack Open 2023

 This repo contains my exercises to the course.